FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 recall @ 100.

 LIMIT simulates the query document relationship by creating user profiles consisting of "attributes" and simple few word queries.
-Attributes are properties such as "likes peperonni pizza".
+Attributes are statements such as "likes peperonni pizza".
 Users are limited to 50 attributes per profile and queries ask for one attribute at a time so it is a relatively straightforward task.
-The attributes and subsequent profiles are generated by gemini 2.5, checked for dupes,and hypernyms (we'll circle back to this).
+The attributes and subsequent profiles are generated by Gemini 2.5, checked for dupes,and hypernyms (we'll circle back to this).

 My critiques of this section are 2 fold
 1. LIMIT is artificially, and unnecessarily, difficult